SanPen/ESIOS/README.md

 df = dfmul[names]  # get the actual series and neglect the rest of the info
 ```

+This is an example of what yu can get:

 ![Image of some indicators on December 2015](https://github.com/SanPen/ESIOS/blob/master/example.png)